codeforequity-at/botium-connector-google-assistant/README.md

 ## How it works ?
 Botium registers itself with the [Google Assistant SDK](https://developers.google.com/assistant/sdk/overview) as "virtual device" to talk to your Google Action.

+**IMPORTANT: The Google Assistant SDK this Botium connector is buildling upon is currently in ALPHA state and not considered to be ready for production use**

 It can be used as any other Botium connector with all Botium Stack components:
 * [Botium CLI](https://github.com/codeforequity-at/botium-cli/)
 * [Botium Bindings](https://github.com/codeforequity-at/botium-bindings/)